At a Glance

 Requirements

 The duties of the post involve Regulated Work with children and/or protected adults, as specified in the Protection of Vulnerable Groups (Scotland) Act 2007.
-Successful applicants will be required to become a PVG Scheme member or be subject to a PVG Scheme Record Update before a formal offer of employment can be made.
-PVG records are constantly updated; any relevant information will be discussed with the applicant prior to employment.
+Successful applicants for such posts will be required to become a Protecting Vulnerable Groups (PVG) Scheme member in respect of Regulated Work with either or both of these groups as appropriate, or if they are already a Scheme member, be subject to a PVG Scheme Record Update, before any formal offer of employment can be made by East Ayrshire Council.

 Responsibilities